Diana Beresford-Kroeger: Education

-Beresford-Kroeger completed her undergraduate studies at University College Cork (UCC), was graduated first in her year (1963) with a Bachelor of Science first class honours in both, botany and medical biochemistry.
+Beresford-Kroeger completed her undergraduate studies at University College Cork (UCC), was graduated first in her year (1963) with a Bachelor of Science first class honours in both botany and medical biochemistry.
 She completed a Master of Science degree at UCC in 1965.
-Her thesis was: Frost Resistance and Gibberellins in the Plant Kingdom.
+Her thesis was “Frost Resistance and Gibberellins in the Plant Kingdom”.
 She applied scientific testing to plant and human properties held in common.
-Her Ph.D. thesis completed in 1972, "The Importance of Indole metabolism in plants and its significance in the human condition."
+Her PhD thesis completed in 1972 was "The Importance of Indole metabolism in plants and its significance in the human condition."

 She received a fellowship at the University of Connecticut to study nuclear radiation in biological systems and organic chemistry.

 While engaged in cardiovascular research (1973), she completed a diploma in experimental general surgery from the department of surgery at the University of Ottawa.
-Beresford-Kroeger completed a Ph.D. in biology at Carleton University in 2018.
-Her thesis was entitled, Myocardial Ischemia and the use of non-typing artificial blood in hemodilution.
+Beresford-Kroeger completed a PhD in biology at Carleton University in 2018.
+Her thesis was entitled “Myocardial Ischemia and the use of non-typing artificial blood in hemodilution”.

 Early work

 Beresford-Kroeger worked as a research scientist at the University of Ottawa and then at the Canadian Department of Agriculture Electron Microscopy Centre, where she discovered cathodoluminescence in biological materials (1972).

 From 1973 to 1982, she conducted research at the University of Ottawa physiology department in conjunction with the Ottawa Heart Institute, specializing in hemodynamics.
-This work lead to more efficient organ transplants, cancer delivery of chemotherapy and oxygenation of damaged cardiac musculature.
+This work led to more efficient organ transplants, cancer delivery of chemotherapy and oxygenation of damaged cardiac musculature.